cmap/cmap-sig-tools/documentation/docs/command-reference/sig_testmlr_tool.md

 specified to transform the input data.
 The output is saved as a GCTX file with the inferred dependent genes appended to the original landmark data.

-## Examples:
+## Examples

-% Apply model to landmark data.
+- Apply model to landmark data.

-sig_testmlr_tool('ds', 'test_data.gctx', 'model', '/filepath/model.gctx');
+`sig_testmlr_tool --ds 'test_data.gctx' --model '/filepath/model.gctx'`

-% Apply model to landmark data retricting the minimum value in the output to 2.
+- Apply model to landmark data retricting the minimum value in the output to 2.

-sig_testmlr_tool('ds', 'test_data.gctx', 'model', '/filepath/model.gctx',
-'minval', 2);
+`sig_testmlr_tool --ds 'test_data.gctx' --model '/filepath/model.gctx' --minval 2`